Team Record

 England Players Appearing for Other National Sides in Official Matches

-Declan Rice, born in Kingston-upon-Thames on 14 January 1999, had Irish grandparents born in Cork, and so, in May 2017, the Republic of Ireland manager, Martin O'Neill, chose the eighteen year old Rice to be a part of the Irish squad that was to play Mexico, Uruguay and Austria the following month.
+Declan Rice, born in Kingston upon Thames on 14 January 1999, had Irish grandparents born in Cork, and so, in May 2017, the Republic of Ireland manager, Martin O'Neill, chose the eighteen-year-old Rice to be a part of the Irish squad that was to play Mexico, Uruguay and Austria the following month.
 In March 2018, Rice made his international debut in a friendly match with Turkey.
-That was followed up with two more friendly appearances in the close season against France and United States.
+That was followed up with two more friendly appearances in the close-season against France and United States.
 On 13 February 2019, Rice decided to change his allegiance to England, and this was ratified by FIFA on 5 March, thus allowing Rice to make his England debut in the European Championship qualification match against Czech Republic on 22 March 2019 - and playing in the Nations League Finals tournament shortly after.
-He has since completed 62 appearances up until the start of the 2024-25 season.
-Scoring against his old side followed by a muted celebration.
+He has since completed 64 appearances up until March 2025, scoring against his old side followed by a muted celebration.

-However, since the early 1960s FIFA has prohibited players from flippantly appearing for more than one senior national side.
+Since the early 1960s, FIFA has prohibited players from flippantly appearing for more than one senior national side.
 But before then, four players made appearances in official matches for both England and other national sides.
 Two of them played against England and one of them scored against England.

 John (Jack) Reynolds, born in Blackburn on 21 February 1869, moved to Ireland as a boy.
 Before it was discovered he was an Englishman, he made five appearances for Ireland, four as a halfback and one as a winger, in 1890 and 1891 while playing for Distillery and Ulster, including the 9-1 and 6-1 losses to England.
 Later, between 1892 and 1897, he made eight appearances at halfback for England while with West Bromwich Albion and Aston Villa, including the 2-2 draw with Ireland in 1894.
 Reynolds scored for Ireland against England in the 8-1 loss in 1890, the only international in which he played as a winger.
 He also scored for England in the 6-0 victory against Wales in 1893, the 5-2 win against Scotland in 1893 and the 2-2 draw with Scotland in 1894, but not in his only match against Ireland.
 He is the only player to score both for and against England.